-The British International Studies Association (BISA) holds our professional conference to enable our members to advance the field of International Studies through the free exchange of scholarly opinions and evidence-based research.
+We hold our conference to enable our members to advance the field of International Studies through the free exchange of scholarly opinions and evidence-based research.
 To provide all participants – including members, invited speakers, exhibitors, staff, and volunteers – the opportunity to benefit from the event, we are committed to facilitating a harassment-free environment for everyone.

-As a scholarly association, we are strongly committed to diversity, equity, and the free expression of ideas as expressed in our Equality and Diversity Policy (hyperlink TBC) and Code of Conduct for Members (hyperlink TBC).
+As a scholarly association, we are strongly committed to diversity, equity, and the free expression of ideas as expressed in our Equality and diversity policy and Code of Conduct.
 We firmly believe in the value of freely exploring ideas and concepts through scholarly discourse – with a fundamental respect for the rights, dignity, and value of all persons regardless of actual or perceived gender, gender identity, race, ethnicity, sexual orientation, ability, socioeconomic status, age, or religion.
-We therefore remind BISA conference delegates that all professional academic ethics and norms apply as standards of behaviour and interaction at our events.
+We therefore remind all conference delegates that professional academic ethics and norms apply as standards of behaviour and interaction at our events.

 We aim to provide a conference environment in which diverse participants may learn, network, and enjoy the company of colleagues in an environment of mutual respect.
 We recognise the shared responsibility to create and maintain this environment for the benefit of all.
 Therefore, some forms of behaviour are unacceptable.